FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 One of the dog dewormer medications commonly recommended/administered by veterinarians is Panacur C.

-It is a broad-spectrum deworming product containint Febendazole and is approved for use in puppies over 6 weeks of age.
+Panacur is a broad-spectrum de-worming product containing Febendazole that is approved for use in puppies over 6 weeks of age and for pregnant dogs.

 The correct dosage needs to be given daily for three consecutive days.